1. new Keyword

 // Dog barks

-3. Combination of abstract
+3. Combination of abstract, override, and sealed

 Example: Abstract Method, Overriding, and Sealing